kenichi-shibata/route53-ssl/readme.md

 # ssl autobot
 Built on top of dehydrated
-This is specifically for usage with aws route 53
+This is specifically for usage with AWS Route 53

+Uses DNS challenge to avoid firewalls, ip filtering

+Meaning no need to open your AWS Security Group to 0.0.0.0/0 when creating/renewing certificates

 # Overview
 ![overview diagram](docs/diag.png.png)